splunk-soar-connectors/maxmind/release_notes/unreleased.md

 **Unreleased**
-* Added 'ipv6' input parameter support for 'geolocate ip' action
+* Added the support for 'ipv6' in 'geolocate ip' action